1. Eat 90% of your food to nourish your body and 10% just for fun.

 • Olive oil Can help drop cholesterol levels

-• Nuts/Seeds almonds, walnuts, pecans, sunfl owerseeds, pumpkin seeds
+• Nuts/Seeds almonds, walnuts, pecans, sunfl owerseeds, pumpkin

 • Garlic, Onions Raw